Azure/azure-cli/doc/use_cli_with_git_bash.md

 # Use Azure CLI with Git Bash

 ## Introduction
-The MSI package for Windows now contains an entry script for running `az` on Git Bash.
+The MSI package for Windows now contains an [az entry script](https://github.com/Azure/azure-cli/blob/dev/build_scripts/windows/scripts/az) for running `az` on Git Bash.
 You can directly call `az` on Git Bash now.
 While using Git Bash on Windows gives you a similar experience on a Linux shell, it has some unexpected issues that impact the user experience of Azure CLI.

+We do not recommend to use `az` installed through `pip install azure-cli` on Git Bash as that [az entry script](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli/az) was meant to be run on Linux and have even more issues when run on Git Bash on Windows.

 ## Issues